bincrafters/conan-doxygen_installer/readme.md

 ## Conan Recipe License

-NOTE: The conan recipe license applies only to the files of this recipe, which can be used to build and package doxygen.
+NOTE: The conan recipe license applies only to the files of this recipe, which can be used to build and package doxygen_installer.
 It does *not* in any way apply or is related to the actual software being packaged.

 [MIT](https://github.com/bincrafters/conan-doxygen_installer/blob/stable/1.8.15/LICENSE.md)